So you're looking at a design comp with an image in it, and trying to decide between using an HTML

 background-blend-mode.
 This presents a lot of possibilities should the need for manipulation arise.

-<img> tags should be used when it is a critical piece of accessible content, and consider speed, performance, and manipulation when deciding on what to do with an image used as a visual design enhancement.
+<img> tags should be used for accessibility and SEO concerns.
+Otherwise, consider speed, performance, and manipulation when the image is a pure visual design enhancement.